StefanoAnzolut/business-guide/source/integrations/google.rst

 With the Skribble Electronic Signature plug-in, companies, departments, and teams can sign and get documents signed from within their favourite tools.

-You can set up signing for yourself only or for the whole company.
+You can set up the plug-in just for yourself or for the entire company.
 However, we recommend company-wide implementation, which we describe below.

 To connect Google Drive with Skribble Business, you’ll need: